 Types of Insurance You Should Get

-At a minimum, you should purchase $100,000 of UIM insurance coverage.
+At a minimum, you should purchase $250,000 of UIM insurance coverage.
 If you can afford more, you should have it.
 Additionally, if you own a home, you should get an uninsured/underinsured motorists umbrella policy for $1 million.

 - Lost wages